On the complexity of cusped non-hyperbolicity: Certificates

+We remind the reader that the verification in the above proof does not assume $\TT$ is irreducible.
+Only the construction of the certificate makes that assumption.

-\begin{proof}[Proof of Corollary \ref{cor:ess_surf}] Suppose $\Sigma$ is a closed essential normal surface in $\TT$ with $\TT$ orientable, irreducible, and $\partial$-irreducible.
+\begin{proof}[Corollary \ref{cor:ess_surf}] Suppose $\Sigma$ is a closed essential normal surface in $\TT$ with $\TT$ orientable, irreducible, and $\partial$-irreducible.
 That is, suppose $\Sigma$ is incompressible and not boundary parallel. ($\Sigma$ is automatically $\partial$-incompressible, being closed, and this is why we restrict to the closed case.)
 If $\Sigma$ is nonorientable, its normal double is its orientation cover, and is essential if and only if $\Sigma$ is.
 Thus we may assume $\Sigma$ is orientable.
-To certify $\Sigma$ is incompressible, take a polynomial-time verifiable triangulation $\TT'$ of its exterior with Theorem \ref{thm:lackenby}, and use \cite[Theorem 1.7]{Lackenby16} to verify that $\TT'$ has incompressible boundary.
-To show $\Sigma$ is not boundary-parallel, either show that $\TT'$ is connected, or for both components of $\TT'$ use Theorem \ref{thm:ibundle} to verify that they are not $\Sigma \times I$.
-The latter certificate will be verifiable in time polynomial in $\TT'$ and $\Sigma$, which by Theorem \ref{thm:lackenby} is polynomial in $\TT$ and $\Sigma$. \end{proof}
+To certify $\Sigma$ is incompressible, take a polynomial-time verifiable triangulation $\TT'$ of its exterior with Proposition \ref{prp:exterior}, and use Theorem \ref{thm:incomp_lknby} to verify that $\TT'$ has incompressible boundary.
+To show $\Sigma$ is not boundary-parallel, either show that $\TT'$ is connected, or for both components of $\TT'$ use Theorem \ref{thm:ibundle_conp} to verify that they are not $\Sigma \times I$.
+The latter certificate will be verifiable in time polynomial in $\TT'$ and $\Sigma$, which is polynomial in $\TT$ and $\Sigma$.